-The Grouse Grind trail takes you up steep and rugged terrain from the North Vancouver plateau to the glorious Grouse Mountain peak.
-The Grouse Grind is a near vertical 2.9km (1.8 mile) hike up the mountain, offering an intense workout with 2,830 stairs and an elevation gain of 2,800 feet.
+The Grouse Grind is a near-vertical 2.9km (1.8 mile) hike up Grouse mountain, offering an intense workout with 2,830 stairs and an elevation gain of 2,800 feet.
 You can understand why “The Grind” is a favourite spot for locals to improve their fitness level in a hurry.

-On average, you can expect the climb to take up to an hour and a half to complete, depending on your fitness level, novice hikers should allow up to two hours.
-You’ll want to bring some money and water along, and maybe a dry shirt to change into after the hike.
+On average, you can expect the Grouse Grind climb to take up to an hour and a half to complete, depending on your fitness level, novice hikers should allow up to two hours.
+You’ll want to bring some money (for the ride down) and water along, and maybe a dry shirt to change into after the hike.

 Once you reach the top of the Grind, head toward the Grouse Mountain Chalet and up the stairs.
-Inside you can purchase your ticket ($10) for the Gondola ride down the mountain.
+Inside you can purchase your ticket for the Skyride back down the mountain.
 You are welcome to stay and enjoy the many activities and attractions on Grouse Mountain.
 There are several places where you can cool off and get some snacks and refreshments.

 For more info on trail hours and closures visit www.metrovancouver.org.

-Grouse Mountain is an easy 15 minute drive from downtown Vancouver, located in the District of North Vancouver.
-For guest services and central reservations call: (604) 980-9311.
+Grouse Mountain is an easy 15-minute drive from downtown Vancouver, located in the District of North Vancouver.

 The public transit system offers regular service to the base of Grouse Mountain every half hour.
 Catch Bus 232 from Phibbs Exchange or Bus 236 from Lonsdale Quay.
 For more schedules and info visit the TransLink website.